 As a result of the war in 1945, the temple has survived the last cataclysm in its history.
 The roof and two side chapels burned down, the west gable collapsed, stained glass windows ceased to exist, the other side chapels and most of the equipment were also seriously damaged.
 The reconstruction, during which regothisation was carried out, began shortly after the takeover of Nysa by the Polish state and lasted until 1961.

 Gothic church of St. James and St. Agnes at the end of the Middle Ages, reached the form of an orientated hall structure, nine-bay, with three aisles of equal height, built of light gray sandstone and pink bricks, closed in the east with a polygon, with an ambulatory being the ending of side aisles.
+It is 59.5 meters long, 22.5 meters wide and 27.2 meters high.
 Outside, the building was enclosed by stepped buttresses, between which were built in the fifteenth and sixteenth century low chapels and porches located in the fourth bay from the west, on the north and south.
 Above, large ogival windows with rich traceries in the upper part and shafts dividing the openings into four parts were pierced.
 On the western side, the nave was extended by two chapels on the width of the side aisles.
 Above them a gable was divided by two buttresses and lesenes with ogival blendes.
 The church was covered with a gable roof, one of the most sloping roofs in Europe.
 A sacristy, three-side ended from the east side, was attached to the presbytery from the north.

 Inside, nine pairs of extremely slender, octagonal pillars were joined by high elevated arcades, which instead of dividing, integrated an internal, uniform space.
 The pillars were given a characteristic brick form with stone bands evenly dividing their height and high stone plinths.
 The bays of the central nave received in the plan the shape of rectangles with a longer axis located transversely to the main axis of the church.
 Almost square bays of aisles remained on their sides.
 The square form of the latter instead of rectangular, emphasized the elongation of the entire church and weakened the separateness of the aisles.
 At the same time, the pillars no longer constituted inter-aisles divisions to such a large extent, but rather as if in a optical sense were a forest of buttresses supporting the vault, common for the entire interior.